StephenWhittington/Dream-Destination/README.md

 * **Select Infowindow result**: When the user clicks on a result from either the map marker or result list pictures will be displayed of the place they have selected under the map a maximum of three pictures are shown.

+# Features

+## Existing Features

+* **Carousel Pictures** - A five picture carousel of recommended cities that the user can navigate through by clicking or waiting.

+* **Start Your Search Button** - Allows desktop users by clicking to scroll to the map to start their search.

+* **Autocomplete Search Bar** - Allows the user to search for specific cities and locations quicker, as suggestions appear in the dropdown based on the information they have entered.
+When the user has typed enough into the search bar the city or location they are looking for should appear.

+* **Select Catagory Dropdown** - After selecting a location clicking the catagory dropdown allows the user to select an option of accommodation/bars/restaurants or tourist attractions.

+* **Reset Button** - Allows the user to reset the current information entered in the autocomplete search bar and the catagory option dropdown by clicking on it, The button changes everything back to defualt including the map zoom/center position.

+* **Infowindow Map Result** - When clicked the infowindow shows the address, phone number, rating and website by selecting one of the placed marker results.

+* **Result List** - Allows the user to click one of the results which then scrolls up to find the infowindow opened.

+* **Pictures Of Places** - When the user has selected a result either from the map markers or result list a maximum of three pictures are shown of the relevant place under the map.